leshcat/leshcat.github.io/_posts/2023-06-15-dev-containers.md

 ## Conclusion

-As a result of using Dev Containers, we 've got an immutable and portable dev environment that thanks to docker isolation does not interfere with others or host system. :wink:
+As a result of using Dev Containers, we 've got an immutable and portable dev environment that thanks to Docker isolation does not interfere with others or host system. :wink:

 Stay Frosty,